-I'm Perry (she/they), an entomologist and evolutionary biologist.
-I use genetics to untangle the intricate Tree of Life for the world's most biodiverse group of animals: insects.My research centres on species that have evolved in isolation for extended periods of time, such as cave fauna.
-My aim is to extract valuable evolutionary insights to contribute to long-term conservation outcomes, including naming new species.Outside of my day-to-day work I'm dedicated to public outreach, with a mission to inspire people to become insect advocates.I'm also passionate about elevating the visibility of LGBTQ+ and neurodivergent people working in STEM fields.
+I'm Perry (they/she), an entomologist and evolutionary biologist.
+I use genetics to shed light on the biodiversity and evolution of Earth's largest group of animals: insects.I'm interested in species that have evolved in isolation for extended periods of time, like cave fauna.
+My aim is to extract insights for long-term conservation outcomes, including naming new species.Outside of my day-to-day work, I'm passionate about elevating the visibility of LGBTQ+ and neurodivergent people working in STEMM.

 I'm passionate about invertebrate advocacy and education.I've contributed to scientific outreach through radio and podcast interviews, short films, art festivals, and more.Read more